ibm-cloud-docs/Backup/restore-bmr-system-volume-image.md

 # Restoring a BMR system volume image
 {: #restoreBMR}

 If you need to restore a Bare Metal image backup from {{site.data.keyword.backup_full}}, you can quickly restore it from the BMR Rescue Kernel system.
-With BMR, you can restore the system without the need of a bootable Windows&reg; operating system.
+With BMR, you can restore the system without the need of a bootable Windows operating system.
 It's useful when the OS is no longer usable or the drives in the server were replaced.
 {: shortdesc}

-BMR is available only for Windows&reg; Bare Metal Servers.
+BMR is available only for Windows Bare Metal Servers.
 No BMR option is available for VSI.
 {: attention}

 ## Initiating the BMR Rescue Kernel system